wlonk/praxidi/_posts/2016-07-02-why-people-fight-over-games.md

 layout: post
 title: Why People Fight Over Games
 ---
-# It’s Just a Game, or You Didn’t Play Fair
 It was a dark and stormy night.
 We were playing Monopoly.
 This was my first time with the group, which had a house rule that you could buy rent immunity.
 Basically, in exchange for a property, the buyer would not charge you rent on that or some other properties of theirs you landed on.

 To me, this was stupid.
 It broke a core rule of the game (if you land on a property you do not own, you must pay the rent to the owner), and it defeated what I saw as the purpose of the game: to win at everyone else’s expense.